What opportunities will this course give me?

 Learners will be making ceramic items that can be used in the home and garden, or given to family and friends as gifts.

 With regards to decoration, we will explore three simple but striking techniques.
 Slip trailing, oxide washes and sgraffito.
 These techniques will give multiple possibilities and dynamic outcomes, that can be glazed for safe use with food or liquids.
+Please note, this course does not include pottery throwing or the use of a potter's wheel.

 A College Certificate may be awarded upon successful completion of the course.